ibm-cloud-docs/devsecops/devsecops-promotion-pipeline.md

 To modify the default values of the promotion pull/merge request, or to promote from an alternative source to target, users can modify the [inputs](#cd-devsecops-promotion-pipelineinputs) from the Pipeline Environment Variables UI.

 Before you run the continuous delivery pipeline, make sure that the promotion pull/merge request is merged.
+You can find the pull/merge request URL in the pipeline logs.
 {: tip}

 For more information about the inventory and promotion process, see [Inventory promotion](/docs/devsecops?topic=devsecops-cd-devsecops-inventory).